valhalla/valhalla-docs/explorer/tutorial.md

                 color: blue
                 #add order to draw on top of basemap
                 order: 1005
-    #style rules for the bus stop along Broadway
     _stopBroadway:
         data:
             source: _stopBroadway
         draw:
             #style this data as a point feature
             points:
               # add a color and size (in pixels)
                 color: red
                 size: 24px
                 order: 2000